genneko/private-freebsd-ports/README.md

 ### sysutils/vtop
 An activity monitor for the command line.
-This is my first complete port using the modified [helper makefiles](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses) for node applications.
+This is my first complete port using the modified [Mk/Uses/node.mk](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses) for node applications.

+### www/gh-home
+A command-line utility to open the GitHub page of the given or current directory repo.
+This also utilizes the modified [Mk/Uses/node.mk](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses).

 ## Modified Ports
 Private patches for the official ports.